Pearl of the Orient: The History of Filipino Comic Industry

 Philippine comics or Filipino komiks have been around since the 1920s.
-Since then, more comics have been written and illustrated by talented Filipino artists.
-Classics such as Captain Barbell, Darna, Pedro Penduko, and Panday are just some of the most famous comic superheroes whose stories have been adapted into live-action movies and TV series.
+Since then, more comics emerged, created by talented Filipino artists.
+Classics such as Captain Barbell, Darna, Pedro Penduko, and Panday are just some of the most famous comic superheroes whose stories were adapted into live-action movies and TV series.
 New comics have received the same love as their predecessors, with Trese becoming a Netflix animated series.
-The series was subtitled and dubbed into multiple languages, which paved the way for more attention toward local Filipino comics.
+Subtitled and dubbed into multiple languages, it placed a bigger spotlight toward local Filipino comics.

 Filipinos are exposed to many foreign media such as manga and anime.
 Translating and localizing international comics is not a foreign concept in the Philippines, especially manga.
 In fact, the first-ever Japanese to Filipino dubbed anime was Little Lord Fauntleroy or locally known as Cedie: Ang Munting Prinsipe, which became a hit with Filipino kids.
 Since then, many anime have been dubbed to cater to the audiences, such as Doraemon, Voltes 5, Slam dunk, and Ghost Fighter.
 Along with this, manga was also introduced to the Philippines.
 However, Filipino book retailers still do not carry a wide variety of manga titles despite the demand.
 However, the tides have changed due to the undeniable demand for manga in the country.